barryofguilder/config/README.md

 - Download and install latest version of Xcode from the Mac App Store.
 - Download and install Xcode Command Line Tools from <https://developer.apple.com/downloads/>.
+  - Note: This will get installed automatically with Homebrew.
 - Install [Git](https://git-scm.com/download/mac).

 ### 2. Download dependencies